-2. The kubecti tool to manage and deploy applications on Kubernetes.
-Install it following the official installation instructions.
+2. The kubectl tool to manage and deploy applications on Kubernetes.
+Install it following the official installation instructions [7].

-11.1.2 Installation
+Here's a sequence of steps to follow:

-1. Add the Percona's Helm charts repository and make your Helm client up to date with it:
+- 1. Add the Percona's Helm charts repository and make your Helm client up to date with it: - \$ helm repo add percona https://percona.github.io/percona-helm-charts/ - \$ helm repo update - 2.
+It is a good practice to isolate workloads in Kubernetes via namespaces.
+Create a namespace: - \$ kubectl create namespace <namespace> - 3.
+Install the Percona Operator for MySQL based on Percona XtraDB Cluster:

 '''

-$ helm repo add percona https://percona.github.io/percona-helm-charts/
+$ helm install my-op percona/pxc-operator --namespace <namespace>

 '''

-- \$ helm repo update - 2.
-Install the Percona Operator for MySQL based on Percona XtraDB Cluster:

-\$ helm install my-op percona/pxc-operator

-The my-op parameter in the above example is the name of a new release object which is created for the Operator when you install its Helm chart (use any name you like).
+The namespace is the name of your namespace.
+The my-op parameter in the above example is the name of a new release object \(\Gamma\) which is created for the Operator when you install its Helm chart (use any name you like).